sofikulsk02/Dhvny/DAY_1_COMPLETE.md

 1. **Open browser:** http://localhost:5174/auth/login
 2. **Register new user:**

-   - Go to register page
+   - I Go to register page
    - Create account (username, email, password)
    - Should automatically log you in!